 Not All Herbicides Are Created Equal

 Herbicides don’t all work the same way.
+Glyphosate interferes with one part of plant biology; Icafolin targets something else entirely.

-Let’s take a closer look.
-Not just at how these two chemicals differ in their mode of action, but what those differences actually mean for health, soil, resistance, and the future of weed control in New Zealand.
+Not just at how these herbicides work, but at what those differences really mean for soil health, resistance, and the future of weed control here in New Zealand.

-Because “new” doesn’t always mean better.
 Sometimes it just means… new.

 How Glyphosate Works — and Why It’s Being Replaced